Developing in C for the ATmega328P: Raspberry Pi and VS Code Setup Part 2

 Expand current text to a folder name Tab Type first few letters then hit Tab

 As was done in the previous CLI example, the first program to compile/link/upload will be blink.
-To do so, follow the following steps:
+This program will blink the on-board LED at a particular rate.
+This explanation will walk through how to do this in detail:

 (For these steps, there will be key combinations to press.
 The key Ctrl/Cmd, means on Windows, press Ctrl and on macOS, press Cmd.)